uncefact/tests-untp/documentation/docs/mock-apps/common/issuing-credential.md

 ## Description

-The Credential Status is being injected into the Verifiable Credential (VC) to manage the status of the VC.
-The status can be used to activate or revoke the VC.
-The status is managed by the issuer of the VC.
+The Issuing Credential feature in the mock app is responsible for issuing a Verifiable Credential (VC) along with its credential status.
+The status is added to the VC payload before the VC is issued and is managed by the VC issuer.

 ## Diagram

-The sequence diagram below illustrates the flow of injecting the status into the VC:
+The sequence diagram below illustrates the process of issuing a VC along with its status.

 ```mermaid